The Merry Vineyard (1927 film)

 The Merry Vineyard (Der fröhliche Weinberg) is a 1927 German silent comedy film directed by Jacob Fleck and Luise Fleck and starring Rudolf Rittner, Camilla Horn and Lotte Neumann.
-It was based on a play by Carl Zuckmayer, which was remade in 1952 as a sound film.
+It was based on a play by Carl Zuckmayer, and was remade in 1952 as a sound film.

+The playwright had strong reservations about having his work translated on screen but never opposed any film adaptation.

 The film's art direction was by Oscar Friedrich Werndorff.